Corolab Investment Guide: Long-term investing

 CASE STUDY 1: INVESTING FOR RETIREMENT BY WAY OF A RETIREMENT ANNUITY

-Coronation Balanced Plus has a close to 29-year track record in delivering inflationbeating returns ahead of its benchmark (ASISA category average).
+Coronation Balanced Plus has close to a 29-year track record in delivering inflation-beating returns ahead of its benchmark (ASISA category average).
 Since inception, the Fund also managed to outperform the local equity market, and doing so with much less exposure to equities.

-This level of outperformance compounded over time, can add significantly to your investment outcome.
-As is clear from the prior graph, an investment in the average high equity balanced fund almost 29 years ago would have grown your capital by 27 times (in nominal terms) as at end January 2025, whereas a similar investment in the Coronation Balanced Plus Fund, which has outperformed the category average by a seemingly small 1.5% p.a. after fees, would have grown your capital by just shy of 40 times over this same period.
+This level of outperformance, compounded over time, can add significantly to your investment outcome.
+As is clear from the prior graph, an investment in the average high equity balanced fund almost 29 years ago would have grown your capital by 27 times (in nominal terms) as at end February 2025, whereas a similar investment in the Coronation Balanced Plus Fund, which has outperformed the category average by a seemingly small 1.5% p.a. after fees, would have grown your capital by just shy of 40 times over this same period.

-Achieving tax efficiency with a Retirement Annuity
+Achieving tax-efficiency with a Retirement Annuity

 The Coronation Retirement Annuity Fund is a personal retirement account that enables you to save tax-efficiently for retirement if you are self-employed or with which to supplement your existing occupational retirement savings if you are employed.

-One of an RA’s key advantages is that your contributions are tax-deductible (up to certain limits).
-The following example best illustrates the tax saving enabled by contributing towards an RA.
-Investor A earns a non-retirement funding income of R500 000 a year but doesn’t contribute to an RA.
-As a result, Investor A pays roughly R120 000 in tax on that amount of income.
 Now let’s assume Investor A did contribute the maximum allowable amount to an RA, which is 27.5% of R500 000 (or R137 500).
-This results in a tax saving of more than R40 000, which ultimately funds 32% of Investor A’s contributions for the year.
+This results in a tax saving of more than R40 000, which could ultimately fund 32% (tax saving as a % of annual RA contributions) of Investor A’s contributions in the following tax year.

 CASE STUDY 2: INVESTING FOR A LONG-TERM GOAL WITH DISCRETIONARY SAVINGS